pasim/vagrant-lamp-drush/Readme.md

 Prerequesites

 1. https://www.vagrantup.com - vagrant
-2. ViruatlBox
+2. VirtualBox

 How to install?

 1. Clone this respository
 2. From the root folder execute "vagrant up"
-3. Make yourself a tea - build will take arround 10 minutes.
+3. Make yourself a tea - built will take arround 10 minutes.
 4. Once finished navigate your brovser to http://drupal or extecute "vagrant ssh" from the project root.